Smart grid: Major programs

-IntelliGrid – Created by the Electric Power Research Institute (EPRI), IntelliGrid architecture provides methodology, tools, and recommendations for standards and technologies for utility use in planning, specifying, and procuring IT-based systems, such as advanced metering, distribution automation, and demand response.
+IntelliGrid architecture, created by the Electric Power Research Institute (EPRI), provides methodology, tools, and recommendations for standards and technologies for utility use in planning, specifying, and procuring IT-based systems, such as advanced metering, distribution automation, and demand response.
 The architecture also provides a living laboratory for assessing devices, systems, and technology.
-Several utilities have applied IntelliGrid architecture including Southern California Edison, Long Island Power Authority, Salt River Project, and TXU Electric Delivery.
+Several utilities have applied IntelliGrid architecture, including Southern California Edison, Long Island Power Authority, Salt River Project, and TXU Electric Delivery.
 The IntelliGrid Consortium is a public/private partnership that integrates and optimizes global research efforts, funds technology R&D, works to integrate technologies, and disseminates technical information.

-Grid 2030 – Grid 2030 is a joint vision statement for the U.S. electrical system developed by the electric utility industry, equipment manufacturers, information technology providers, federal and state government agencies, interest groups, universities, and national laboratories.
+Grid 2030 is a joint vision statement for the U.S. electrical system developed by the electric utility industry, equipment manufacturers, information technology (IT) providers, federal and state government agencies, interest groups, universities, and national laboratories.
 It covers generation, transmission, distribution, storage, and end-use.
 The National Electric Delivery Technologies Roadmap is the implementation document for the Grid 2030 vision.
 The Roadmap outlines the key issues and challenges for modernizing the grid and suggests paths that government and industry can take to build America's future electric delivery system.

 Modern Grid Initiative (MGI) is a collaborative effort between the U.S. Department of Energy (DOE), the National Energy Technology Laboratory (NETL), utilities, consumers, researchers, and other grid stakeholders to modernize and integrate the U.S. electrical grid.
 DOE's Office of Electricity Delivery and Energy Reliability (OE) sponsors the initiative, which builds upon Grid 2030 and the National Electricity Delivery Technologies Roadmap and is aligned with other programs such as GridWise and GridWorks.

-GridWise – A DOE OE program focused on developing information technology to modernize the U.S. electrical grid.
+GridWise is a DOE OE program focused on developing IT to modernize the U.S. electrical grid.
 Working with the GridWise Alliance, the program invests in communications architecture and standards; simulation and analysis tools; smart technologies; test beds and demonstration projects; and new regulatory, institutional, and market frameworks.
 The GridWise Alliance is a consortium of public and private electricity sector stakeholders, providing a forum for idea exchanges, cooperative efforts, and meetings with policy makers at federal and state levels.

-GridWise Architecture Council (GWAC) was formed by the U.S. Department of Energy to promote and enable interoperability among the many entities that interact with the nation's electric power system.
+GridWise Architecture Council (GWAC) was formed by the U.S. DOE to promote and enable interoperability among the many entities that interact with the nation's electric power system.
 The GWAC members are a balanced and respected team representing the many constituencies of the electricity supply chain and users.
 The GWAC provides industry guidance and tools to articulate the goal of interoperability across the electric system, identify the concepts and architectures needed to make interoperability possible, and develop actionable steps to facilitate the inter operation of the systems, devices, and institutions that encompass the nation's electric system.
 The GridWise Architecture Council Interoperability Context Setting Framework, V 1.1 defines necessary guidelines and principles.